stettberger/versuchung/doc/intro.rst

 in the experiment output there will be a file called *output*.

-The :meth:`~versuchung.experiment.Experiment.run` method is the hearth of every experiment.
-It is called when all input parameters are gathered and experiment enviroment is set up.
+The :meth:`~versuchung.experiment.Experiment.run` method is the heart of every experiment.
+It is called when all input parameters are gathered and the experiment environment is set up.
 In this ``SimpleExperiment`` the input parameters are simply concatenated and written to the output file.
-This ``SimpleExperiment`` can be instantiacted without arguments.
+This ``SimpleExperiment`` can be instantiated without arguments.
 The resulting object is called with the command line parameters to enable a command line interface.

 Calling ``python experiment.py --help`` gives::